PurdueAGEC652/AGEC652_2024/syllabus/syllabus.md

 ## Emergency preparation

 In the event of a major campus emergency, course requirements, deadlines and grading percentages are subject to changes that may be necessitated by a revised semester calendar or other circumstances beyond the instructor’s control.
-Relevant changes to this course will be posted onto the course website or can be obtained by contacting the instructors or TAs via email or phone.
+Relevant changes to this course will be posted onto the course website or can be obtained by contacting the instructors via email or phone.
 You are expected to read your @purdue.edu email on a frequent basis.